bredelings/BAli-Phy/PLAN.md

 # Runtime Evaluation Cleanup Plan

+## Goal

+Keep `expression_ref` available where it is still the natural representation: parsing, model/code generation, legacy display/debug output, and temporary compatibility wrappers.
+Move evaluation itself, and the evaluation-facing API, toward `Runtime::Exp` and `closure`.

+The important distinction is not "delete every `expression_ref`", but "avoid requiring evaluated values to pass through `expression_ref` unless crossing a legacy boundary".

 ## Current State

-`expression_ref` is still expected at the parser/model-generation boundary, but evaluation should continue moving toward `Runtime::Exp` and `closure`.

 Completed so far: